alvarogomesilva/alvarogomesilva/README.md

 ### 🧐 More About Me:

-- 🌱 &nbsp; I’m currently learning Typescript;
+- 🌱 &nbsp; I’m currently learning React;
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/AlvaroHenriqueSilva?tab=repositories)
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/alvarogomessilva/)